 When selecting investment instruments, the Bank uses positive lists for guidance that are provided and regularly updated by MSCI.
-The minimum requirement for the inclusion of an issuer, a financial instrument or an underlying asset on a positive list is an MSCI ESG rating of 'A' or higher, or 'BBB' or higher for emerging markets investment funds and high-yield investment funds, and the application of the Bank's exclusion criteria.
+The minimum requirement for the inclusion of an issuer, a financial instrument or an underlying asset on a positive list is an MSCI ESG rating of 'A' or higher, or 'BBB' or higher for emerging markets investment funds and high-yield investment funds.